michaelmayer-hpe/Labs/Docker/README.md

 `#` **`docker service create --name=mydbsvc --mount=type=volume,volume-driver=local,src=dbvol,dst=/var/lib/mysql --env MYSQL_ROOT_PASSWORD=password --env MYSQL_DATABASE=owncloud --env MYSQL_USER=owncloud --env MYSQL_PASSWORD=owncloudpwd -p 3306:3306 mariadb`**

 Is that working as expected ?
 It's still pretty difficult in Swarm mode to get logs for a failing service.
 Docker is aware of that and working on it for 1.13.
 Cf: https://github.com/docker/docker/issues/26083
-Tips are use docker service ps <svc_id> to find on which host run the service and then Docker exec/logs on that host e.g. Also think to the /var/log/messages log file on your host.
+Tips are use docker service ps <svc_id> to find on which host run the service and then docker exec/logs on that host e.g. Also think to the /var/log/messages log file on your host.

 Can you have access to the database with the mysql command from your host (install the command if you need it) ?
 Check that the volume is mounted correctly in the container.
 Check that you can reach the mysql daemon from any host in the cluster.